 Connect the tools you already use: code repository, help desk, task tracking, communication, custom API or CLI, and more.
 Crowdin Enterprise connects well with many tools from your stack, or you can build custom integrations.

 Here are a few integrations you can use to integrate your source content with Crowdin Enterprise, as well as sync translations back to these tools:

 All the resources, including TM, Glossary, MT engines can be added to your Workspace or directly to the project.
-Resources added to Workspace are available to all projects within your organization.
+All the resources, including TM, Glossary, MT engines can be added to your Workspace or directly to the project.
 Each project also has a default Glossary and Translation Memory that are created automatically.

 You can also switch to Permissions granularity mode, where you can add different resources to each group as well.
 Resources added to a Group will be available only to the projects in this Group.